 Our reporting currency is the U.S. dollar, and the functional currency of our foreign subsidiaries is each country's respective local currency.
 Assets and liabilities of the foreign subsidiaries are translated into U.S. dollars at the exchange rates in effect at the reporting date, and income and expenses are translated at average exchange rates during the period, with the resulting translation adjustments directly recorded as a component of accumulated other comprehensive income (loss).
 Foreign currency transaction gains and losses are recorded in other income (expense), net in the condensed consolidated statements of operations.
 The volatility of exchange rates depends on many factors that we cannot forecast with reliable accuracy.
 In the event our foreign currency denominated assets, liabilities, or expenses increase, our operating results may be more greatly affected by fluctuations in the exchange rates of the currencies in which we do business.
-Moreover, as of April 30, 2023, we have \$75.7 million of cash and cash equivalents denominated in currencies other than the U.S. dollar, predominantly Chinese yuan for our variable interest entity, JiHu.
+Moreover, as of October 31, 2023, we have \$47.2 million of cash and cash equivalents denominated in currencies other than the U.S. dollar, a slight majority of which is in Chinese yuan for our variable interest entity, JiHu.
 The value of these cash balances may materially change along with the weakness or strength of the U.S. dollar.
-As of April 30, 2023, a hypothetical 10% change in foreign currency exchange rates would have a material impact on our condensed consolidated financial statements.
+As of October 31, 2023, a hypothetical 10% change in foreign currency exchange rates would have a material impact on our condensed consolidated financial statements.